forest-fire/firemodel/docs/using/relationships.md

 <process-flow>graph LR;Event("RELATIONSHIP_ADDED_LOCALLY")-->Outcome{"both models updated?"}; Outcome-->|yes|Confirmation["RELATIONSHIP_ADDED_CONFIRMATION"]; Outcome-->|no|Rollback["RELATIONSHIP_ADDED_ROLLBACK"]; style Rollback stroke: red,stroke-width:2;</process-flow>

-The first thing to note is that **FireModel** uses Firebase's often underestimated "multi-path set" operation to ensure that both models are set or neither are.
+The first thing to note is that **Firemodel** uses Firebase's often underestimated "multi-path set" operation to ensure that both models are set or neither are.
 This ensures the [_atomicity_](https://en.wikipedia.org/wiki/Atomicity_(database_systems)) of the transaction.
 However, in the case of optimistic changes that consumer may choose to make at the stage of the `RELATIONSHIP_ADDED_LOCALLY` stage, the _rollback_ event must be used to rollback these changes.

 Interestingly, when a relationship is originated _outside_ of Firemodel (not recommended) it will show up as two events.
 One for each model: